Ethra8/history_beyond_myth/README.md

 2. Early medieval [map of Britain](https://www.bl.uk/collection-items/matthew-paris-map-of-britain) dated 1250, from author Matthew Paris, from his work *Historiae Anglorum*.
 Original source is manuscript *Cotton MS Claudius D VI*, kept in the National British Library, but as it is stated in the original Cotton MS Claudius D VI manuscript [description](https://www.bl.uk/manuscripts/Viewer.aspx?ref=cotton_ms_claudius_d_vi), the map was removed in year 1929, and now kept separately.
 3. [Portrait of Count Arthur I of Brittany](https://commons.wikimedia.org/wiki/File:Artur_of_Brittany.jpg) first found in [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page), heir to Richard I "the Lionheart" by birth right.
 Its original source is the [6th membrane](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi_f006r) of the roll chronicle of Britain Genealogy dated 1300-1340, kept in the National British Library, as manuscript [Royal MS 14 B VI](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi)
 4. [Depiction of Arthur I in his castle, wearing a crown after Richard I's death, receiving Philip II of France](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_16_g_vi_f361v) who is visiting him.
 Arthur is giving homage to Philip in return for his support to his claim to the throne of England.
 This depiction's original source and description is page f.361v of the illuminated manuscript dated 1332-1350, kept in the National British Library, called "Les Grandes Chroniques de France" [Royal MS 16 G VI](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_16_g_vi).
-5. [Depiction of Queen Eleanor of Aquitaine](https://digi.ub.uni-heidelberg.de/diglit/cpg848/0121/image,info), Queen of England, married to Henry II, mother of Richard the Lionheart and John Lackland, and grand-mother of Arthur.
-She is considered one of the most powerful and influencial women of the middle ages, and important patron of arts and music.
+5. [Depiction of Queen Eleanor of Aquitaine](https://digi.ub.uni-heidelberg.de/diglit/cpg848/0121/image,info), Queen of England, married to Henry II, mother of Richard the Lionheart and John Lackland, and Arthur's grandmother.
+She is considered one of the most powerful and influential women of the middle ages, and important patron of arts and music.
 This depiction found in the [Codex Manesse](https://digi.ub.uni-heidelberg.de/touch/cpg848/) is considered by many historians to be her.
 The French *Post Office* even dedicated a [stamp to Eleanor of Aquitaine](https://www.wikitimbres.fr/timbres/8655/2004-alienor-daquitaine-v-1122-1204) using this same depiction.
 Source from the Codex Manesse, dated c.1300, DNB: Deutsche Nationalbibliothek, digitalised version via Heidelberg University Library
 6. [Portrait of King Richard "the Lionheart"](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi_f006r): Its original source is the 6th membrane of the *roll chronicle of the Genealogy of the Kings of England* dated 1300-1340, kept in the British Library, as manuscript [Royal MS 14 B VI](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi)
 7. [Depiction of King Richard "the Lionheart"](https://en.wikipedia.org/wiki/File:Richard_I_of_England_in_the_Brief_Abridgement_of_the_Chronicles_of_England.jpg), found in Wikimedia Commons.
 Its original source being page [f.9v](https://www.bl.uk/manuscripts/Viewer.aspx?ref=cotton_ms_claudius_d_vi_f009v) from manuscript *"Brief Abridgement of the Chronicles of England"* attributed to Matthew Paris, dated 1255-1259 kept in the British Library as manuscript [Cotton MS Claudius D VI](https://www.bl.uk/manuscripts/Viewer.aspx?ref=cotton_ms_claudius_d_vi).
 8. [Portrait of Count Geoffrey II of Brittany](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi_f006r).
 Its original source is the 6th membrane of the *roll chronicle of the Genealogy of the Kings of England* dated 1300-1340, kept in the British Library, as manuscript [Royal MS 14 B VI](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi)